odys-z/x-visual/docs/_sources/design-memo/renderer.txt

 This parameter used only for creating mesh from gltf assets.
 It's a string array of node's name in gltf.
 Model of these nodes will be converted into points.

+-- paras.paths

+This parameter used only for creating mesh from svg assets.
+It's a string array of path names in svg.

 - AssetType.refPoint

 TODO test case as example.